 In December 2016, Chinese authorities requested the removal of The New York Times's news applications from the App Store.

-In 2016, Donald Trump's presidential victory led to an increase in subscriptions to The New York Times, amidst the Hillary Clinton email controversy.
+In 2016, Donald Trump's presidential victory led to an increase in subscriptions to The New York Times.

-In 2016, The New York Times's editorial board issued an anti-endorsement against Donald Trump.
+In 2016, The New York Times issued an anti-endorsement against Donald Trump.

 In 2016, TimesMachine expanded to include archives from 1981 to 2002.

-On February 1, 2017, The New York Times launched The Daily, a daily news podcast hosted by Michael Barbaro, which became a defining podcast for the organization.
+On February 1, 2017, The New York Times's defining podcast, The Daily, hosted by Michael Barbaro, debuted.

-In March 2017, then-president Donald Trump noted in an interview with Time that The New York Times altered a headline regarding intercepted Russian data used in the Mueller investigation.
-Trump pointed out the print version used "wiretapped" while the digital article omitted the word.
+In a March 2017 interview with Time, Donald Trump noted The New York Times' headline alteration regarding intercepted Russian data used in the Mueller special counsel investigation.
+He claimed the print version on January 20 used the word "wiretapped," while the digital article on January 19 omitted it.
+This change was intentional to fit the print guidelines.

-In July 2017, The New York Times repeated an explicit phrase for fellatio stated by then-White House communications director Anthony Scaramucci.
+The New York Times repeated an explicit phrase for fellatio stated by then-White House communications director Anthony Scaramucci in July 2017.

-In October 2017, The New York Times published an article by Jodi Kantor and Megan Twohey alleging sexual misconduct by Harvey Weinstein, leading to his resignation and sparking the #MeToo movement.
+In October 2017, The New York Times published an article alleging sexual misconduct by Harvey Weinstein, which led to his resignation and conviction and catalyzed the #MeToo movement.

-In December 2017, Sulzberger Jr. resigned as publisher, appointing his son, A. G. Sulzberger, as his replacement.
+In December 2017, Sulzberger Jr. announced his resignation as publisher of The New York Times, appointing his son, A. G. Sulzberger, as his replacement.

 As of 2017, The New York Times's College Point distribution center employs 170 people.

-By 2017, The New York Times began developing a new authoring tool to its content management system known as Oak, in an attempt to further the Times's visual efforts in articles and reduce the discrepancy between the mediums in print and online articles.
+By 2017, The New York Times began developing a new authoring tool to its content management system known as Oak.

 In 2017, The New York Times Company sold its equity interest in Donahue Malbaie.